Skip to main content

 Realms list

-Here, you can activate and prioritize security realms by adding them to the Active list in the right-hand column and then moving them higher or lower on the list using the up and down arrows available next to each active realm.
-Select the Save button to save any changes.
+• Prioritize a realm by moving it higher or lower on the list using the up and down arrows available next to each active realm.

 Available Realms

-The table below provides details about each available security realm in Sonatype Nexus Repository.
+The table below provides details about each available security realm in the Nexus Repository.

 Realms